expo/expo/packages/html-elements/README.md

 ### `<Pre/>`

-Render a preformatted code block with `fontFamily: 'Courier'`.
+Render a preformatted code block with `fontFamily: 'Courier'` on iOS and Web, `fontFamily: 'monospace'` on Android.

 ```jsx
 <Pre>{`